karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 ## Multiple cluster affinity groups

 Users can set the ClusterAffinities field and declare multiple cluster groups in PropagationPolicy.
-The scheduler will evaluate these groups one by one in the order they appear in the spec, the group that does not satisfy scheduling restrictions will be ignored which means all clusters in this group will not be selected unless it also belongs to the next group(a cluster cloud belong to multiple groups).
+The scheduler will evaluate these groups one by one in the order they appear in the spec and the group that does not satisfy scheduling restrictions will be ignored, which means that each cluster in this group will not be selected unless it also belongs to the next group (a cluster could belong to multiple groups).

 If none of the groups satisfy the scheduling restrictions, the scheduling fails, which means no cluster will be selected.

 Note:

 1. ClusterAffinities can not co-exist with ClusterAffinity.
-2. If both ClusterAffinity and ClusterAffinities are not set, any cluster can be scheduling candidates.
+2. If both ClusterAffinity and ClusterAffinities are not set, any cluster can be scheduling candidate.

 Potential use case 1:
 The private clusters in the local data center could be the main group, and the managed clusters provided by cluster providers could be the secondary group.
-So that the Karmada scheduler would prefer to schedule workloads to the main group and the second group will only be considered in case of the main group does not satisfy restrictions(like, lack of resources).
+So that the Karmada scheduler would prefer to schedule workloads to the main group and the second group will only be considered in case of the main group not satisfying restrictions (like, lack of resources).

 PropagationPolicy can be configured as follows: